Making Friends in NYC: A Guide to Socializing After Your Move ...

 Attend Local Events

 Another way to meet new people in NYC is to attend local events.
 Look for events like festivals, concerts, or art shows.
 There are plenty of free or low-cost events in NYC almost every day of the month.
-With a city of almost 8.5 million people, you’re bound to run into someone at one of these events that you get along with.
+With a city of almost 8.5 million people, you’re bound to run into someone at one of these events with whom you get along.
 To see what’s going on, you can check sites like Eventbrite, NYC Parks, and Time Out.

 When you attend an event, try to strike up a conversation with the people around you.
 Ask them what they’re enjoying about the event or if they’ve attended any other local events recently.
 It might be a bit awkward in the beginning, but most people are more than happy to talk and chat about the things they like.
 If you hit it off with someone, suggest exchanging contact information or meeting up for coffee or a drink later.
 If they refuse, just say no problem and try again next time.
 The important part here is to get in the habit of striking up conversations with strangers.